 The initial pools of immobile soil nutrients are dependent on land use and is determined by the user and very important because they are changing slowly.
 The initial pools of the soil layers are calculated from a parameters.
-The parameters (humusn0, humusp0, partp0, fastn0, fastp0) are representative for the uppermost soil layer; the unit for these parameters is mg/m.
-The initial humusN, humusP and partP-pools decreases with depth, with half depth determined by land use dependent parameters (hnhalf, hphalf and pphalf).
+The parameters (humusn0, humusp0, partp0, fastn0, fastp0) are representative for the uppermost soil layer; the unit for these parameters is mg/m^3 .
+The initial fastN, humusN, fastP, humusP and partP-pools decreases with depth, with half depth determined by land use dependent parameters (hnhalf, hphalf and pphalf).